embarklabs/embark/README.md

 $ embark simulator
 ```

-By default embark blockchain will mine a minimum amount of ether and will only mine when new transactions come in.
-This is quite usefull to keep a low CPU.
+By default Embark blockchain will mine a minimum amount of ether and will only mine when new transactions come in.
+This is quite useful to keep a low CPU.
 The option can be configured at ```config/blockchain.json```.
 Note that running a real node requires at least 2GB of free ram, please take this into account if running it in a VM.

 Then, in another command line: